lyndon025/playtested/src/content/article/legacy/2023-06-16-a-full-on-video-game-adaptation-of-the-anime-series--first-impressions---laid-back-camp-a.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-06-16-a-full-on-video-game-adaptation-of-the-anime-series-first-impressions-laid-back-camp-a
+title: A full-on video game adaptation of the anime series | First Impressions - Laid-Back Camp All-in-one
+game: Laid-Back Camp All-in-one
 description: Laid-Back Camp All -in -one is a full-on video game adaptation of the Laid-Back Camp (also known as Yuru Camp) anime series and allows players to personally take the characters on camping trips, with over 1000 types of camping gear, character cosmetics, and vehicles across various beautiful sceneries.
 featured: false
 pubDate: 2023-06-16
 tags:
   - ios
   - laid-back-camp-all-in-one
   - taptap
 thumb: ''
-title: A full-on video game adaptation of the anime series | First Impressions - Laid-Back Camp All-in-one
-game: Laid-Back Camp All-in-one
 ---

 Laid-Back Camp All -in -one is a full-on video game adaptation of the Laid-Back Camp (also known as Yuru Camp) anime series and allows players to personally take the characters on camping trips, with over 1000 types of camping gear, character cosmetics, and vehicles across various beautiful sceneries.

 the game manages to capture the essence of the anime – with a relaxing atmosphere and beautiful 3D sceneries.
 The story chapter sequences are faithfully recreated, scene by scene, ensuring a familiar experience for fans.
 The intro successfully captures the same vibes as the anime, featuring the identical intro music and voices.
 It feels as though the exact dialogue from the anime has been seamlessly integrated into the game's scenes.
 In terms of recreating the atmosphere of the anime series, this game nails it.